Herring buss: Fleets

 The fleet would stay at sea for weeks at a time.
-The catch would sometimes be brought home by special ships (called ventjagers) while the fleet would still be at sea (the picture at the top shows a ventjager in the distance).

-The busses used long drift nets to catch the herring.
-Such nets hang like curtains across the travel paths of the herring schools.
+The catch would sometimes be brought home by special ships (called ventjagers) while the fleet would still be at sea.
+The busses used long drift nets to catch herring.
+Such nets hang like curtains across the travel paths of herring schools.
 The fish would catch with their gills behind the meshes of the net (which is therefore a type of gillnet).
-The nets would be taken aboard at night and then the crews of eighteen to thirty men would start the gibbing, salting and barrelling immediately.
+The nets would be taken aboard at night and then the crews of 18 to 30 men would start the gibbing, salting and barrelling immediately.